gribscan/gribscan/README.md

 `gribscan` comes with two executables:

-* `gribscan-index` for building indices of gribfiles
+* `gribscan-index` for building indices of GRIB files
 * `gribscan-build` for building a dataset from indices

 ### building indices

-Gribscan will create [jsonlines](https://jsonlines.org/)-based `.index`-files next to the input GRIB files.
+`gribscan` will create [jsonlines](https://jsonlines.org/)-based `.index`-files next to the input GRIB files.
 The format is based on the [ECMWF OpenData index format](https://confluence.ecmwf.int/display/UDOC/ECMWF+Open+Data+-+Real+Time#ECMWFOpenDataRealTime-IndexFilesIndexfiles) but contains a lot more entries.

-You can pass in multiple grib files at once and specify the number of parallel processes (`-n`).
+You can pass in multiple GRIB files at once and specify the number of parallel processes (`-n`).

 ```bash
 gribscan-index *.grb2 -n 16